Chris445/ebb-flow/README.md

 ### :sunny: :art: Caddy Cicogna :taurus:

 <img align="left" width="100" height="100" src="img/aboutmephoto5.jpg">
 Caddy Cicogna is a 19 year old female artist from Roaming Shores, OH.
 She is currently residencing in Beverly, MA for her second year as a student at Montserrat College of art.
+You can find her anywhere from working in Montserrat's Paul Scott Library, creating and exploring new things in the studio and helping at school events.
 She plans to major in Printmaking and minor in Art Education.

 - - -